Iowa to host Open Practice on Saturday, April 25 at 1 p.m.

 Hawkeyes and Panthers kickoff at 11:01 a.m.
 (CT) on ESPNU

-Broderick Binns, a four-year letterman for the Hawkeyes during his playing career, is in his first year as a graduate assistant coach.
+Broderick Binns, a four-year letterman for the Hawkeyes during his playing career, is in his second year as a graduate assistant coach.
 He assists with the Hawkeye special teams.

 Binns enjoyed a very successful playing career as a defensive end for the Hawkeyes from 2008-11.
 He earned second team All-Big Ten honors as a senior and earned the Roy J. Carver Most Valuable Player Award for defense.
 He was a three-year member of the Iowa Leadership Group during his career.